Corrosion engineering: Corrosion in ballast tanks

 Ballast tanks on ships contain the fuels for corrosion.
 Water is one and air is usually present too and the water can become stagnant.
 Structural integrity is important for safety and to avoid marine pollution.
 Coatings have become the solution of choice to reduce the amount of corrosion in ballast tanks.
 Impressed current cathodic protection has also been used.
 Likewise sacrificial anode cathodic protection is also used.
 Since chlorides vastly accelerate corrosion, ballast tanks of marine vessels are particularly susceptible.

 Corrosion in the railway industry

 It has been stated that one of the biggest challenges in the United Kingdom railway industry is corrosion.
 The biggest problem is that corrosion can affect the structural integrity of passenger carrying railway carriages thus affecting their crashworthiness.
-Other railway structures and assets can also affected.
+Other railway structures and assets can also be affected.
 The Permanent Way Institution give lectures on the subject periodically.
 In January 2018 corrosion of a metal structure caused the emergency closure of Liverpool Lime Street railway station.